 Determining course equivalencies

-- Also, Course Equivalency Guides are provided by the Office of Admissions.
-These documents list all pre-established course equivalencies for community colleges in Iowa and neighboring states.
+- Also, Transfer Equivalency Guides are provided by the Office of Admissions.
+These documents list all pre-established course equivalencies for community colleges in Iowa and some institutions in the neighboring states of Illinois and Minesota.

 - Comparing course equivalency information to the Genetics major curriculum shows which parts of the program will be certified as completed from the work done elsewhere.